RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

 {{<image filename="images/rc/subscription-fixed-databases-none.png" alt="The Subscription details screen with no databases." >}}{{< /image >}}

-To create your first database, select the **New Database** button and then fill in the appropriate details.
+To create your database, select the **New Database** button and then fill in the appropriate details.

 To learn more, see [Create a database]({{<relref "rc/databases/create-database.md">}}).